-Role of the Mentor
+Role of the Mentor (Content Expert)

 The mentor is an invaluable contributor to the NSU OTD education process.
-Supervision by the primary mentor includes, but is not limited to:
+Guidance provided by the primary/site mentor includes, but is not limited to:

-- Ensure that supervision provides protection of consumers and opportunities for appropriate role modeling of site-specific objectives.
-Initially, supervision should be direct and then decrease to less direct supervision as is appropriate for the setting, the complexity of the site, and the ability of the student. - Instruction and feedback in the doctoral focus area and/or the use of client evaluation, service intervention, treatment planning, discharge planning and documentation for their site where applicable. - Exploration of and guidance in professional judgment and ethical issues. - Feedback and evaluation of student performance.
-The capstone mentor is responsible for spending sufficient time with the student to determine his/her competency and to score the doctoral capstone evaluation forms, and recommends, through the evaluation, whether the student passes or fails. - Completion of a mid-term and final evaluation of the doctoral capstone student(s).
+- Ensure protection of consumers and opportunities for appropriate role modeling of site-specific objectives.
+Initially, students may require more guidance in site processes and policy adherence, then guidance should be able to be reduced as the student acclimates and is able to work more independently.
+Factors that may impact mentor guidance include the capstone setting, the complexity of the site, and the ability of the student. - Instruction and feedback in the doctoral focus area and/or the use of client evaluation, service intervention, treatment planning, discharge planning and documentation for their site where applicable. - Exploration of and guidance in professional judgment and ethical issues. - Feedback and evaluation of student performance.
+The capstone mentor is responsible for spending sufficient time with the student to determine his/her competency and to attest to the learning activities the student participates in on a weekly basis.
+This includes signing the 16-week log on a weekly basis which serves as the record of learning activities, hour spent in capstone, goals addressed and any reflections or barriers documented by the student.
+See Appendix K for the 16-week log - Completion of a mid-term and final evaluation of the doctoral capstone student(s).
 See Appendix I for the evaluation format.